CDCgov/phdi-azure/docs/implementation-guide.md

 ![terraform-setup-3](./images/terraform-setup-3.png)

 ### Step 8: Create a Development Environment
-Your forked version of the phdi-azure repository can deploy multiple instances of the PHDI pipeline infrastructure to your Azure project, each managed by its own [terraform workspace](https://www.terraform.io/language/state/workspaces).
+Your forked version of the phdi-azure repository can deploy multiple instances of the PHDI pipeline infrastructure to your Azure resource group, each managed by its own [terraform workspace](https://www.terraform.io/language/state/workspaces).
 This allows you to easily create and maintain instances of the PHDI pipelines dedicated for distinct purposes like development, testing, and production.
 We recommend that your organization maintain at least two instances of the PHDI pipelines, one for production and at least one other for development and testing purposes.
 Each instance of the PHDI pipelines is associated with a GitHub Environment.
 To create a new Environemnt in your forked version of the phdi-azure respository follow the steps below.

 To create a repository secret follow this steps.
 1. Navigate to `https://github.com/<MY-GITHUB-ORGANIZATION>/phdi-azure` in your browser.